brpandey/piranha/README.md

 Starting the app is as easy as iex -S mix in the project directory which will run the server on localhost:3000

+There are a range of tests but not exhaustive in the test/piranha folder

 ## Thanks!